mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProvisioningArtifactDetail** *(dict) --*

-          Detailed provisioning artifact information.
+          Information about the provisioning artifact.

           - **Id** *(string) --*

             The identifier of the provisioning artifact.
-This is sometimes referred to as the product version.

           - **Name** *(string) --*

-            The name assigned to the provisioning artifact.
+            The name of the provisioning artifact.

           - **Description** *(string) --*

-            The text description of the provisioning artifact.
+            The description of the provisioning artifact.

           - **Type** *(string) --*

-            The type of the provisioning artifact.
-The following provisioning artifact types are used by AWS Marketplace products:
+            The type of provisioning artifact.

+            * ``CLOUD_FORMATION_TEMPLATE`` - AWS CloudFormation template

-             ``MARKETPLACE_AMI`` - AMI products.
+            * ``MARKETPLACE_AMI`` - AWS Marketplace AMI

-             ``MARKETPLACE_CAR`` - CAR (Cluster and AWS Resources) products.
+            * ``MARKETPLACE_CAR`` - AWS Marketplace Clusters and AWS Resources